-You should not be hesitant about turning to you superiors, they will give advice even in small matters.
-Your closest superior is your own section leader, usually of the rank of corporal.
-You can ask him/her about matters relating to everyday service.
-You can tell your platoon leader about problems relating to your training for example.
-The company sergeant major manages the practical administration and logistics of the unit.
+You should not be hesitant about turning to you superior, they will give advice even in small matters.
+Your closest superior is your own section leader, usually of the rank of corporal/petty officer/senior airman.
+You can ask anything about the daily routines of military service from your conscript leaders; your section leader or your platoon leader (usually the rank of an officer candidate).
+The unit 's Company Sergeant Major manages the practical administration and logistics of the unit.
 You can also turn to him/her e.g. in matters relating to travel reimbursements or leaves.
 The unit commander is responsible for the administration, training and welfare of his/her entire unit.
 Every conscript may turn to him/her whether the problems are related to military or civilian matters.